bmehder/nejquery/nejquery_docs.md

 ### `getProp`

 **Description:**
 Returns the value of a specified property from an object.
+Alias of pluck.

 ```js
 export const getProp = x => obj => obj[x]